 Benefits of Buying a Used Car

-As mentioned earlier, there are several good reasons to consider buying a used car, including ample selection and the improving reliability of older cars.
-But the main attraction for used-car buyers is still affordability.
+There are many good reasons to buy a used car, including ample selection and the improving reliability of older cars, but the big draw for used-car buyers?
+Affordability.

 General benefits of CPO cars include: